oshalabi/starter-for-js/readme.md

 # Javascript starter kit with Appwrite

-Kickstart your React development with this ready-to-use starter project integrated with [Appwrite](https://www.appwrite.io)
+Kickstart your Javascript development with this ready-to-use starter project integrated with [Appwrite](https://www.appwrite.io)

 ## 🚀Getting started